syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/image-editor/annotation.md

 ### Delete a freehand drawing

-The Image Editor component provides the DeleteShape method, which allows you to remove a freehand annotation from the image editor.
-To use this method, you need to pass the shapeId of the annotation as a parameter.
+The `deleteShape` method in the Image Editor allows you to remove a freehand annotation from the image editor.
+To use this method, you need to pass the `shapeId` of the annotation as a parameter.

-The shapeId is a unique identifier assigned to each freehand annotation within the image editor.
+The `shapeId` is a unique identifier assigned to each freehand annotation within the image editor.
 It serves as a reference to a specific annotation, enabling targeted deletion of the desired annotation.
-By specifying the shapeId associated with the freehand annotation you want to remove, you can effectively delete it from the image editor.
+By specifying the `shapeId` associated with the freehand annotation you want to remove, you can effectively delete it from the image editor.

+To retrieve the inserted freehand annotations, you can utilize the `getShapeSetting` method, which provides a collection of annotations represented by `ShapeSettings`.
+This method allows you to access and work with the annotations that have been inserted into the image.

 Here is an example of deleting a freehand annotation in a button click using DeleteShape method.